 For further information on reducing added sugar, see my post on “Reducing Added Sugar in Your Pantry and Refrigerator”.

 Sodium is a naturally occurring ingredient in many foods, and our bodies need a certain amount to be healthy.
-According to the American Heart Association, Americans consume on average about “3,400 mg of sodium per day” of sodium, which is greatly over the Dietary Guidelines limiting sodium intake to less than 2,300 mg per day, or 1 teaspoon of salt.
+According to the American Heart Association, Americans consume on average about “3,400 mg of sodium per day” of sodium, which is much over the Dietary Guidelines of limiting sodium intake to less than 2,300 mg per day, or 1 teaspoon of salt.

 When reading food labels, products that contain